Fox Networks Group: Fox Networks Digital Consumer Group

 Fox Networks Digital Consumer Group (FNDCG) was a division of 21st Century Fox.
-After the Disney transaction, FX Now and Nat Geo TV moved to Walt Disney Television while Fox Now was transferred to Fox Corporation and Fox Sports Go was sold to Diamond Sports Group, a joint venture between Sinclair Broadcast Group and Entertainment Studios.
+Following the Disney-21CF transaction, FX Now and Nat Geo TV transferred to the second incarnation of Walt Disney Television (now Disney General Entertainment Content) while Fox Now was transferred to Fox Corporation and Fox Sports Go (now FanDuel Sports Network app) was sold to Diamond Sports Group, a joint venture between Sinclair Broadcast Group and Allen Media Group.

 Fox Networks Group Content Distribution

 Fox Networks Group Content Distribution was a global distributor of high-quality scripted and unscripted programming and formats.
-It is a division of Fox Networks Group.
+It was a division of Fox Networks Group.

 Fox Networks Engineering & Operations

-Fox Networks Engineering & Operations was the engineering and operation arm for Fox Networks Group.
+Fox Networks Engineering & Operations (Fox NE&O) was the technical operations arm of the Fox Networks Group.
+It managed the network operations infrastructure and origination of the FNG outlets, including facilities such as the Fox Network Centers on the Fox Studio Lot in Los Angeles, the Woodlands, and Charlotte.
+The division originally started out as MetroTape West under Metromedia, but became Fox Tape as Fox took over the Metromedia Square lot, then became Fox Digital as Fox moved operations to the digital Fox Network Center on the Century City lot of 20th Century Fox.
+On April 20, 2004, FNG announced the launch of Fox Networks Engineering & Operations.

+In addition to providing master control resources, Fox NE&O also worked with Fox Sports on technologies implemented in their productions, such as the Ventuz-based FoxBox and broadcast studios.

 Fox Global Networks

-Fox Global Networks was a division of Fox Networks Group that is responsible for the distribution and marketing of Fox Networks Group USA.
+Fox Global Networks was a division of Fox Networks Group that was responsible for the distribution and marketing of Fox Networks Group USA.

 Fox Media

 Fox Media was a division of Fox Networks Group that enables innovative ad sales partnerships, including native advertising and branded content, across multiple platforms.